The park was open — and then it wasn’t. Presumably.

 Admittedly, much of this comes from a place of pure selfishness.
 Despite its inherent dangers, I want to see the park rebuilt.
 ‘Love’ is a thoroughly inadequate word to describe my feelings towards Jurassic Park, and though I borderline hated the film that featured it, I want Jurassic World to succeed just as much.

 I think it can, and its reopening could lead to some compelling plot twists, too.
-It’s unlikely Owen and Claire would simply go back to their old lives, and might, with the park potentially under new management, find themselves on the other side of the
+It’s unlikely Owen and Claire would simply go back to their old lives, and could, with the park potentially under new management, find themselves on the other side of the

 electric fence this time.
 Who knows?